 It seems strange that one of my favourite horror films of all time I have yet to review on my beloved blog.
-Saying that my other favourite horrors (Halloween 2, Blair Witch 2, The Evil Dead, even Battle Royale) also have not been reviewed.
-Resident Evil is directed by Paul W.S Anderson and stars Milla Jovovich (who later married Anderson) as Alice; a woman in a red dress with no memory.
+Saying that my other favourite horrors (Halloween, Book of Shadows: Blair Witch 2, The Evil Dead, even Battle Royale) also have not been reviewed (when this was first written).
+Resident Evil is directed by Paul W.S Anderson and stars Milla Jovovich (The Fifth Element) as Alice; a woman in a red dress with no memory.

 The zombies are not that great, they sort of act as a collective so are always bunched together, no real threat.
-The Licker is a fun end of film boss even if it does look a bit naff with its low budget CGI effects.
-The film works as a Resident Evil film with many nods to it, whether it be musical cues, or game type effects.
+The licker is a fun end of film boss even if it does look a bit naff with its low budget CG effects.
+This works as a Resident Evil film with many nods to it, whether it be musical cues, or game type effects.

-I love this film, it is very entertaining, and well watchable, it's flaws adding to the experience rather than detracting.
+I love Resident Evil, it is very entertaining, and well watchable, its flaws adding to the experience rather than detracting.
 The directors commentary is also very funny with Anderson, Jovovich, and Rodriquez making fun of the film as they comment on it.
 The best film of the series so far, and the only one which could be considered canon to the games.

 I have recently rewatched this one again and it still stands up as a very enjoyable film.
 It is big dumb fun, and is really idiotic and stupid, but that is what makes it so damn good.
 The soundtrack is still fantastic, and that final shot of the film...wow!